bluetoother/bipso/README.md

 **bipso** provides you with only three APIs:
 * `.ou()`: Get the BIPSO-defined Characteristic UUID by an Smart Object ID (oid).
 * `.uo()`: Get the oid by an BIPSO-defined Characteristic UUID.
 * `.spec()`: Get the definition of an BIPSO-defined Characteristic.
-The returned definition is a data object to show you what possible fields should be in the BIPSO-defined Characteristic value.
+The returned definition is a data object to show you what possible fields should be in the BIPSO-defined **Characteristic Value**.

 ```js
 var bipso = require('bipso');